flucoma/flucoma-docs/doc/MLPRegressor.rst

 :control tapIn:

-   The layer whose input is used to predict and predictPoint.
-It is 0 counting, where the default of 0 is the input layer, and 1 would be the first hidden layer, and so on.
+   The index of the layer to use as input to the neural network for ``predict`` and ``predictPoint`` (zero counting).
+The default of 0 is the first layer (the original input layer), 1 is the first hidden layer, etc. This can be used to access different parts of a trained neural network such as the encoder or decoder of an autoencoder (https://towardsdatascience.com/auto-encoder-what-is-it-and-what-is-it-used-for-part-1-3e5c6f017726).

 :control tapOut:

-   The layer whose output to return.
-It is counting from 0 as the input layer, and 1 would be the first hidden layer, and so on.
-The default of -1 is the last layer of the whole network.
+   The index of the layer to use as output of the neural network for ``predict`` and ``predictPoint`` (zero counting).
+The default of -1 is the last layer (the original output layer).
+This can be used to access different parts of a trained neural network such as the encoder or decoder of an autoencoder (https://towardsdatascience.com/auto-encoder-what-is-it-and-what-is-it-used-for-part-1-3e5c6f017726).

 :control maxIter:

-   The number of epochs to train for when `fit` is called on the object.
+   The number of epochs to train for when ``fit`` is called on the object.
 An epoch is consists of training on all the data points one time.

 :control learnRate: